Ipomoea arborescens: Diseases

 If contact is made with the fungi Fusarium oxysporum, stem rot disease can easily occur in humid conditions.
 When there are high levels of moisture or irrigation, the fungi releases spores that cause the plant to swell, damaging its vascular system.
 Some symptoms are stunted growth, flowers growing less, and yellow foliage.
 If it is not treated, the plant may die.

+Names

-NamesIpomoea arborescens has several names, such as palo blanco (literally "white stick" in Spanish; also applied to Mariosousa heterophylla), palo muerto (literally "dead stick"), palo santo ("holy stick"), palo bobo ("silly stick"), ozote, casahuate blanco, palo cabra ("goat stick"), sacred morning glory tree, and the obsolete scientific name Convolvulus arborescens.
+Ipomoea arborescens has several names, such as palo blanco (literally "white stick" in Spanish; also applied to Mariosousa heterophylla), palo muerto (literally "dead stick"), palo santo ("holy stick"), palo bobo ("silly stick"), ozote, casahuate blanco, palo cabra ("goat stick"), sacred morning glory tree, and the obsolete scientific name Convolvulus arborescens.